Things to do in Provence, France

 How Much Does Provence Cost?

-Provence is especially popular for its lavender season and with that comes higher prices of the accommodations and at the restaurants.
-Expect to pay anywhere from 80 – 200 euros a night for a room at a hotel during this season while off-season this is between 40 and 140 euros a night.
-Luckily, because Provence is mainly about nature and viewpoints you won’t spend much on entrance fees.
+Provence is especially popular for its lavender season, and with that comes higher prices of accommodations and restaurants.
+Expect to pay anywhere from 80 – 200 euros a night for a room at a hotel during this season, while off-season, this is between 40 and 140 euros a night.
+Luckily, because Provence is mainly about nature and viewpoints, you won’t spend much on entrance fees.